anirudhprabhakaran3/authgo/README.md

 # authgo
-Authorization and Authentication Server made using Golang
+Authorization and Authentication Server made using Golang, because why not?